Wednesday audio--Section A, Section B. Essay ## 9 and 10 due in class on Monday, April 21.

 • What is procedure?
 What is substance?
 What are the 3 types of rules we might have under Hanna?

-I hope to go through the framework in the two classes tomorrow.
-Then we will spend Wednesday and Thursday of next week working through a series of puzzles that show how this works.
+I hope to go through the two cases and the framework in tomorrow's extended class.
+Then we will spend Friday's double session and Monday's class working through a series of puzzles that show how this all works.